 Since they are densely feathered, they may dangerously overheat in warmer climates.
 If you do want to keep Orpingtons in a warmer climate, be sure that they have access to shade and fresh water and that their coop is well ventilated.

-One other health issue that these birds are prone to is obesity.
+One other health issue that these birds are prone to be obesity.
 They are large by nature, and they tend to be relatively sedentary.
 Make sure that your birds aren’t overfed and that they have plenty of opportunities to exercise, and they will be much less likely to become obese.

 Even though Orpingtons aren’t as active as some other breeds, it’s still important to give them space to roam.
 Even if your chickens aren’t free range 24/7, allowing them time outdoors is a must.